fasiullah-mohammed/fasiullah-mohammed/README.md

 - 👋 Hi, I’m @fasiullah-mohammed
 - 👀 I’m interested in **Cloud Security and Automation**
 - 🌱 I’m currently learning **Python**
-- 💞️ I’m looking to collaborate on **Security and Automation projects**
+- 💞️ Interested in collaborating on **Security and Automation projects**
 - 📫 How to reach me https://github.com/fasiullah-mohammed

 <!---